 Sleep apnea affects nearly one person out of 20, although over 85% of cases are not diagnosed.
 This condition mainly affects adults and, more rarely, children.

 This is the type of apnea most frequently encountered.
 It is often associated with excess weight or poor metabolism.
 Apnea is the result of respiratory efforts caused by obstruction of the upper airway.

 - Central sleep apnea:

 This type of apnea is of neurological origin.
-The airway is not obstructed, but due to a cardiorespiratory disease or brain damage, there is an absence of inspiratory effort.
-Air therefore stops circulating and the reduction of oxygen intake produces apnea.
+The airway is not obstructed, but due to cardiorespiratory disease or brain damage, there is an absence of inspiratory effort.
+Air, therefore, stops circulating and the reduction of oxygen intake produces apnea.

 - Mixed sleep apnea:

 Mixed sleep apnea corresponds to a combination of the other two types.
 The respiratory interruptions begin with the omission of the brain to order inspiration, followed by an airway blockage when breathing attempts to resume.
 Each episode thus leads to an awakening.

 Sleep apnea has important health consequences.
 Sleep apnea syndrome causes a number of unpleasant symptoms, such as:

 - Repeated awakening and movements during the night;

 - Hypersomnia, fatigue, and lack of energy during the day;